yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 > ... to avoid paying for unnecessary virtual machine time on Azure.

-:notebook: Reader's comment for page 26:

-References to 'Yum' or 'yum' should be replaced with 'dnf' as Red Hat Enterprise Linux 8+ (and related distributions) use 'dnf' by default.
+:notebook: References to 'Yum' or 'yum' should be replaced with 'dnf' as Red Hat Enterprise Linux 8+ (and related distributions) use 'dnf' by default.
 This is also true of the package provider for these distributions.

 #### Page 29